alimuzzaman-zamaddar/library-management-server/README.md

-Here’s a clean, readable, and well-structured version of your README.md for the Library Management API:

----

 # Library Management API

 A RESTful API for managing a library’s book collection and borrowing system, built with **Express.js**, **TypeScript**, and **MongoDB**.

----

 ## Table of Contents